tomstafford/imdb/README.md

 We've all got used to looking at average review scores on rating sites, whether for restaurants, wines or movies.
 Sites like [imdb.com](imdb.com) are sitting on a huge dataset on human preferences.
 Lots of work has been done in the field of [Recommender Systems](https://en.wikipedia.org/wiki/Recommender_system) which looks at how we can make predictions about what people will like given ratings they have already provided, but I haven't seen anything great which looks at these data from a cognitive science angle, which tries to form a theory-based understanding  of why individuals give the ratings they do, and how things like expectations and previous experience affect ratings.

-As I way into this, I thought I'd look at the IMDB movie ratings and try and answer these questions
+If you know about such work, please let me know.
+As a way of exploring these kind of data, I thought I'd look at the IMDB movie ratings and try and answer some simple questions:

 * How long after a movie has been released does the average rating stabilise?
 * Does the (marketing) budget of the movie "boost" average ratings in the weeks immediate after release?